excentis/ByteBlower_dashboard2/README.md

      <Meter roomName="<<VENDOR NAME>>" socket={socket}/>

 ```
-Also add an image of to the public/images folder
+Also add an image of the vendor to the public/images folder

 > Script Side
 ```sh